 Self-driving boats would operate much in the same way as self-driving cars.
 Both will scan their surroundings using sensors.
 The data obtained will then be analyzed by artificial intelligence which will then provide driving data to the boat.
 A captain in a remote headquarter could oversee multiple ships at a time.

-At the Law Offices of John Day, we continue to watch this new technology with excitement.
+At The Law Offices of John Day, P.C., we continue to watch this new technology with excitement.
 In the meantime, we know that distracted driving (both in cars and trucks as well as boats) continues to be a major problem on our roadways and waterways.
 So if you or a loved one has been injured by a distracted driver, give us a call.
 We offer a free consultation.
 If we think we can help and you decide to hire us, one of our award-winning lawyers will represent you on a contingency basis, which means we only get paid if we get money for you.
 To get started, call us at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or 866-812-8787 (toll-free).